-13 O. Sartor, "Insights from Case Studies of Major Coal-Consuming Economies," IDDRI and Climate Strategies (2018): 27, accessed January 4, 2019, https://coaltransitions.files.wordpress.com/2018/09/coal synthesis final.pdf.
+13 O. Sartor, "Insights from Case Studies of Major Coal-Consuming Economies," IDDRI and Climate Strategies (2018): 27, accessed January 4, 2019, https://coaltransitions.files.wordpress.com/2018/09/coal_synthesis_final.pdf.

-The actions listed above help to ensure that employees are heard during the planning and transition, and also provide a framework for expectations around the process.
-Questions that should be addressed from workers include how they will be ensured a transition to a new career or retirement, how their compensation will be impacted during this transition period, and how the efforts will be funded.
-Additionally, it is important to gain input through social dialogue from community members who are also impacted by the transition process.
-The provision of a timeline surrounding activities allows workers to determine whether they will likely be transferring to a new career, or whether they are close enough to retirement that they would be exiting the workforce.
-For those who will be seeking new employment, job retraining programs should match the existing skills of workers with local employment alternatives.
-Additionally, job training programs with a focus on direct job placement have been found to be more effective than more general retraining initiatives.
+should be addressed from workers include how they will be ensured a transition to a new career or retirement, how their compensation will be impacted during this transition period, and how the efforts will be funded.15 Additionally, it is important to gain input through social dialogue from community members who are also impacted by the transition process.^{16,17} The provision of a timeline surrounding activities allows workers to determine whether they will likely be transferring to a new career, or whether they are close enough to retirement that they would be exiting the workforce.18 For those who will be seeking new employment, job retraining programs should match the existing skills of workers with local employment alternatives.19 Additionally, job training programs with a focus on direct job placement have been found to be more effective than more general retraining initiatives.20